 Article 46(2) L 4375/2016, now Article 46(2) and 46 (3) IPA, requires authorities to examine and apply alternatives to detention before resorting to detention of an asylum seeker.
 A non-exhaustive list of alternatives to detention provided by national legislation, both for third-country nationals under removal procedures and asylum seekers, is mentioned in Article 22(3) L 3907/2011.
 Regular reporting to the authorities and an obligation to reside at a specific area are included on this list.
-The possibility of a financial guarantee as an alternative to detention is also foreseen in the law, provided that a Joint Decision of the Minister of Finance and the Minister of Public Order will be issued with regard to the determination of the amount of such financial guarantee.1 However, such a Joint Ministerial Decision is still pending since 2011.
-In any event, alternatives to detention are not systematically applied in practice.
+The possibility of a financial guarantee as an alternative to detention is also foreseen in the law, provided that a Joint Decision of the Minister of Finance and the Minister of Public Order will be issued with regard to the determination of the amount of such financial guarantee.
+However, such a Joint Ministerial Decision is still pending since 2011.
+In any event, alternatives to detention are systematically neither examined nor applied in practice.
 As noted by UNHCR in May 2019 “there is no consideration of alternative measures to detention”.

 The IPA repealed the condition of a prior recommendation on the continuation or termination of detention from the Asylum Service (article 46(4)) requiring solely the notification (‘ενημέρωση’) from the Asylum Service.
 Under the previous legislation said condition was provided.
-However, when issuing recommendations on the continuation or termination of detention of an asylum seeker,3 the Asylum Service tends to use standardised recommendations, stating that detention should be prolonged “if it is judged that alternative measures may not apply”.
-Thus, the Asylum Service does not proceed to any assessment and it is for the Police to decide on the implementation of alternatives to detention.
+However, when issuing recommendations on the continuation or termination of detention of an asylum seeker, the Asylum Service tended to use standardised recommendations, stating that detention should be prolonged “if it is judged that alternative measures may not apply”.
+Thus, the Asylum Service did not proceed to any assessment and it was up to the Police to decide on the implementation of alternatives to detention.

-As regards the “geographical limitation” on the islands, i.e. the obligation to remain on the island of arrival, imposed systematically to newly arrived persons subject to the EU-Turkey statement, after an initial period of detention, the legal nature of the measure has to be assessed by taking into account the “concrete situation” of the persons and “a whole range of criteria such as the type, duration, effects and manner of implementation of the measure.”5 In any event, it should be mentioned that the measure is:
+As regards the “geographical restriction” on the islands, i.e. the obligation to remain on the island of arrival, imposed systematically to newly arrived persons subject to the EU-Turkey statement (see General), after the initial issuance of a detention order, the legal nature of the measure has to be assessed by taking into account the “concrete situation” of the persons and “a whole range of criteria such as the type, duration, effects and manner of implementation of the measure.”
+In any event, it should be mentioned that the measure is:

-- Not examined and applied before resorting to detention;6 and
+- Not examined and applied before ordering detention;

 - Applied indiscriminately, without a proportionality test, for an indefinite period (without a maximum time limit to be provided by law) and without an effective legal remedy to be in place.

 As it has been observed, a national practice systematically imposing an alternative to detention “would suggest that the system is arbitrary and not tailored to the individual circumstances” of the persons concerned.